 Indicate your first and second choice of study on your application or to let us know if you are undecided about what program to choose in a particular college.
-More information on program requirements can be found here.
+Details on specific academic programs can be found here.

 High school coursework should be at the college preparation level or higher.
 Advanced, honors or AP coursework is encouraged.
 Candidates should have four units of English, three to four units of mathematics (at least algebra I and II, and geometry; some programs require advanced mathematics), two to three units of a lab science (some programs require specific science courses), two units of foreign language and two to three units of social studies.
 Computer science and fine arts courses are strongly recommended.
 Transfer students may use completed college coursework to replace missing required high school courses.

 A complete application for first-year and transfer applicants includes:

 - a completed application (either the Mobile Friendly App, ApplyMaine Application or the Common Application)